Training climbers to screen a fence

-Lilly Pillys have been a common choice for privacy in Australian gardens for decades.
-The Syzygium smithii (formerly Acmena smithii) grows up to five metres tall relatively quickly.
+The lilly pilly plant has been a common choice for privacy in Australian gardens for decades.
+The Syzygium smithii (formerly Acmena smithii) tree grows up to five metres tall relatively quickly.
 It also produces small pink berries that can be used in jams.
 It prefers cooler climates over harsh or tropical conditions.

-A bit tougher than lilly pillys, with a little maintenance they can thrive in the majority of Australian gardens.
-Pittosporum tenuifolim varieties such as Silver Sheen, Tasman Ruffles, Green Pillar or James Stirling feature small leaves, different colours and are a perfect screening plant due to their density.
-They grow from three to five metres.
+Also known as ‘Kohuhu’, this small tree is a bit tougher than a lilly pilly, and with a little maintenance they can thrive in the majority of Australian gardens.
+Pittosporum tenuifolium tree varieties such as Silver Sheen, Tasman Ruffles, Green Pillar or James Stirling feature small leaves, different colours and are a perfect screening plant due to their density.
+Their height ranges from three to five metres.

-If you're looking for a hardy plant that will grow anywhere, the large leaf Photinia Robusta is a great choice.
-Able to provide you with the privacy you're looking for, it grows up to five metres tall.
+If you're looking for a hardy plant that will grow anywhere, the large leaf Photinia Robusta is a great choice of hedging plant.
+It's able to provide you with the privacy you're looking for and it grows up to five metres tall.
 Its attractive red growth can also make it a good focal point for your garden.

 Bamboo is a hardy choice if you want to fill in a small area and increase privacy.
 It's very important to choose a clumping bamboo variety, which is easier to keep under control than the running varieties, which spread quickly.
 A moderate grower, it will take one to two years to start maturing but once established it will grow up to four metres.